rafagarin/expense-tracker/README.md

 - usd_value (same as amount but converted to USD)
 - gbp_value (same as amount but converted to GBP)
 - id (a unique id representing the movement)
-- source ("gmail" or "accounting")
+- source ("gmail", "monzo", or "accounting")
-- gmail_id (ensures idempotency for movements that come from Gmail)
+- source_id (ensures idempotency for movements that come from Gmail, Monzo, or other sources)
-- accounting_system_id (ensures idempotency for movements that come from an external accounting system)
+- accounting_system_id (ensures idempotency for movements that come from Splitwise)

 ### Workflow steps

 1. Entrypoint
    The script is triggered periodically.
-Each time it is run, it fetches info from two source types:
+Each time it is run, it fetches info from three source types:
    A. It reads the email notifications from my bank.
 For each email that has not yet been added to the spreadsheet, it extracts the relevant info and saves it as a new row.
+   B. It fetches transactions from Monzo API (last 8 days) and adds them to the spreadsheet.
-   B. It also reads movements from Splitwise.
+   C. It also reads movements from Splitwise.
    Additionally, one can also add movements manually, directly in the spreadsheet.
 2. User input
    The user then provides additional information about the movement, which is saved in the "user_description" column, along with instructions for the system, which are saved in the "comment" column.